Phowa: Application

 The method can be applied at the moment of death to, according to Vajrayāna Buddhist belief, transfer one's consciousness through the top of the head directly into a Buddha-field of one's choice.
 By so doing, one bypasses some of the typical experiences that are said to occur after death.
 Example destinations are Sukhāvatī, Abhirati, Ghanavyūha, Aṭakāvatī, Mount Potala, the Copper-Colored Mountain, and Tuṣita; the most popular in Chinese, Japanese and Tibetan Buddhism is Sukhavati.
 Phowa is also performed by specialists on the behalf of the deceased, as a post-mortem ritual.

 In the context of Western Buddhism, the practice of phowa has become well known in two groups widespread in Europe and the Americas: Rigpa, which was founded by Sogyal Rinpoche in 1979; and Diamond Way Buddhism, founded in 1972 by Lama Ole Nydahl and Hannah Nydahl.

 Signs of success

 The mark of a successful phowa practice is a small drop of blood directly from the center of the vertex at the top of the head.
-To demonstrate a successful practice traditionally a Kusha-grass was pushed into the small opening created in the fontanel.
+To demonstrate a successful practice traditionally a blade of kusha grass was pushed into the small opening created in the fontanel.
 According to Khenpo Tsultrim Lodrö, the “mark of a successful phowa is that after death, there is visible hair loss, a bump or some yellow liquid seeping around the vertex” at the crown of the head.